-- 138. If service is down on any street car or trolley coach line due to facilities failure and such outage continues for two days or longer, or if any time there is a failure of the cable machinery, or other occurrence rendering the cable cars inoperative, regardless of length, notwithstanding any other limitations on reassignment, operators or other platform employees working the affected runs may be reassigned to the extra board at any division for the length of the outage.
-The following conditions shall apply in the event this section is implemented: - (a) The operators to be reassigned and the choice of reassignments shall be determined by inverse seniority.
-The operator shall carry to his reassignment his system seniority when assigned to an extra board. - 140. (b) Operators reassigned shall receive their run pay or the pay on the run to which they are reassigned, whichever is higher. - 141. (c) Any operator who is not eligible for a class 2 chauffeurs license will be given alternative work not requiring a class B license, but if the alternative assignment does not provide more than eight hours per day, the operator shall receive eight hours pay per day rather than his run pay.
+149. If service is down on any street car or trolley coach line due to facilities failure and such outage continues for two days or longer, or if any time there is a failure of the cable machinery, or other occurrence rendering the cable cars inoperative, regardless of length, notwithstanding any other limitations on reassignment, operators or other platform employees

+- 150. (a) The operators to be reassigned and the choice of reassignments shall be determined by inverse seniority.
+The operator shall carry to his reassignment his system seniority when assigned to an extra board. - (b) Operators reassigned shall receive their run pay or the pay on the run to which they are reassigned, whichever is higher. - (c) Any operator who is not eligible for a class 2 chauffeurs license will be given alternative work not requiring a class B license, but if the alternative assignment does not provide more than eight hours per day, the operator shall receive eight hours pay per day rather than his run pay.